yuqitanyq/tp/docs/UserGuide.md

 * Finds the books that match the predicate supplied.
 * Only one of the optional fields can be provided.
+* The tag, name and author must be provided will also return partial results.

 Examples:
 * `book find n/Harry` Returns all books in LibTask's book list whose titles contain the word `Harry`.